-The mat chairman signals the referee when the 7-point difference has been attained.
-The referee shall declare the winner after consulting with members of the officiating team, for a period or for the match (in which the wrestler won two periods by superiority).
+The mat chairman signals the referee when the 7-8 or 10 point difference has been attained.
+The referee shall declare the winner after consulting with members of the officiating team for the match.

-CHAPITRE 8 - NEGATIVE WRESTLING
+CHAPTER 8 - NEGATIVE WRESTLING

 Article 46 - Par Terre Position during the Bout